-Catto and Pfahl (2013) previously investigated the co-occurrence of fronts and extreme precipitation using a front detection algorithm based on Thermal Front Parameters (TFP) on and the ERA-Interim data set.
-Due to a lower resolution of the the used front detection algorithm they evaluated their results on a 2.5° spatial resolution and they only use the 6 hourly accumulated precipitation variable of ERA-Interim.
+Catto and Pfahl (2013) previously investigated the co-occurrence of fronts and extreme precipitation using a front detection algorithm based on Thermal Front Parameters (TFP) and the ERA-Interim data set.
+Due to the used front detection algorithm they evaluated their results on a 2.5° spatial resolution and they only use the 6 hourly accumulated precipitation variable of ERA-Interim.